CentaurusInfra/mizar/docs/design/dft.md

         scenarios for the Head FTN to perform before sending packet 4(b):

-        1. If non-expired flow-entry exists, the FTN ignores any Update request in packet 3(b) and resets the flow-entry expiry timer.
+        1. If non-expired flow-entries exists, the FTN ignores any Update request in packet 3(b) and resets the flow-entry expiry timer.
 This condition indicates that the tail node is recovering from failure, or a repartitioning (scale out/in)